-A recidivist case is a newly opened case on a property involving the same responsible party for the same violation or any of the common blight violations as specified in Section III (B) (4) (a), where within the last 12 months, the responsible party has been issued a Notice of Ordinance Violation and/or civil citation, and/or had criminal charges filed for, and/or contractual abatement initiated.
+A recidivist case is a newly opened case on a property involving the same responsible party for the same violation or any of the common blight violations as specified in Section III (B) (4) (a), where within the last 24 months, the responsible party has been issued a Notice of Ordinance Violation and/or civil citation, and/or had criminal charges filed for, and/or contractual abatement initiated.
+A chronic recidivist case is a case on a property where within the last 24 months the property has had unresolved notice(s) of violation of the City codes for six months or more, excluding time for administrative appeals or hardship assistance processes.
+A chronic recidivist designation shall apply until the property has remained in compliance for past violation(s) and any of the common blight violations, as specified in Section III (B) (4) (a) for a period of 90 days following the date the prior case was closed.